Zachary Ansley

-Zachary Jason Ansley (born 21 January 1972) is a Canadian actor and lawyer.
+Zachary Jason Ansley (born 21 January 1972) is a Canadian actor.
 He has been acting professionally since he was eleven years old.
 He was the winner of the first YTV Acting Award (1989).
 A graduate of Circle in the Square Acting School, New York City, after graduation he acted with Willow Cabin Theatre, New York, before returning to Vancouver to resume his film and television career.

-As a teenager, he was honored with a Genie nomination.
-He currently practices law with Owen Bird Law Corporation in Vancouver, British Columbia.
+He received a Genie Award nomination for Best Actor at the 10th Genie Awards in 1989, for his performance in the film Cowboys Don't Cry.